AndresGlez5/Cpp-SDL_GUI-API/README.md

 # Cpp-SDL_GUI-API
 A C++ custom graphical API using SDL2.0 library.
+May port this to OpenGl in the near future.